A NEXTGEN LEARNING SPACE DEsigned to ELEVATE YOUR AIRWAY PRACTICE

 One of our favorite FOAM educators!
 Dr Yen Chow and his great video on the preloaded bougie.
 Pay particular attention to how he holds it.
 Then follow him on Twitter for regular airway pearls (we do).

 A word of caution

 Dr Kovacs is another great FOAMed educator you should add to your learning network.
-Here he gives some good counterpoint to the preloaded bougie.
-The key takeaway for me is don’t use a short bougie and remember to make sure you pull it tight so that you have enough bougie!
+Here he gives a word of caution about the preloaded bougie.
+I’m not as down on this technique as he is, but the key takeaway is don’t use a short bougie, and remember to make sure you pull it tight so that you have enough bougie extending beyond the end of the tube!

 Sure you could stop here, but why would you?
 For in person learners, locate any of the posters below, then snap the QR codes embedded within them to access the interactive content.
 Don’t forget to use the guided self-practice tools for hands on learning